daniel-marius/E-Commerce-Microservices/README.md

 - New events are emitted when the order status is created/cancelled/awaiting/complete
 - NATS publisher(s)/listener(s) added to tickets and orders services
 - Handling concurrency issues by adding a version number to ticket and order events inside common libraries
+- New expiration service added to handle the expired orders
+- NATS publisher and listener added to expiration service
+- Common library updated